darkrenaissance/darkfi/doc/src/testnet/atomic-swap.md

 If you see your counterparty's tokens, that means the swap was successful.
-In case you still see your old tokens, that could mean that the swap transaction has not yet been finalized.
+In case you still see your old tokens, that could mean that the swap transaction has not yet been confirmed.